 FDA approves wider use for J&J Nucynta ER pain drug

-WASHINGTON Aug 29 (Reuters) - Johnson & Johnson unit Janssen Pharmaceuticals said on Wednesday it received U.S. regulatory approval for a wider use of its painkiller Nucynta ER, for nerve damage brought on by diabetes.
+WASHINGTON (Reuters) - Johnson & Johnson unit Janssen Pharmaceuticals said on Wednesday it received U.S. regulatory approval for a wider use of its Nucynta ER painkiller, for pain from nerve damage brought on by diabetes.

 Nucynta ER, an opioid, is already approved for extended use in moderate to severe chronic pain.
-But the expanded approval from the U.S. Food and Drug Administration allows Janssen to market the drug for diabetic peripheral neuropathy, which affects up to 8 million Americans.
+But the expanded approval from the U.S. Food and Drug Administration allows Janssen to market the drug for pain tied to diabetic peripheral neuropathy, which affects up to 8 million Americans.

 Some studies estimate that nearly half of all people with diabetes have some form of peripheral neuropathy, which can cause stinging or burning sensations, pain, numbness or weakness in the hands and feet, and is a major cause of amputations.